kitajchuk/node-squarespace-server/README.md

 ### Squarespace authenticatedAccount JSON
 When logged in to a Squarespace website, Squarespace adds an `authenticatedAccount` JSON object.
 This object is useful for creating conditional template code that renders only when logged in to Squarespace's backend config.
-This is common for automatically swapping out minified JavaScript links, Squarespace script comboing, or anything you want hidden to the public but displayed in the backend.
+This is common for automatically swapping out minified JavaScript links, Squarespace script combo-ing, or anything you want hidden to the public but displayed in the backend.
 Using the node-squarespace-server `--auth` arugment will allow you to move between `authenticatedAccount` states.